 There are several conditional statements that you can use in SystemTap scripts.
-The following are probably the most common:
+The most common conditional statements are the following:

 If/else statements

 They are expressed in the following format:

 '''

 if (CONDITION) 1 STATEMENT1 2

 else 3 STATEMENT2 4

 '''

 The if statement compares an integer-valued expression to zero.
 If the condition expression 1 is non-zero, the first statement 2 is executed.
 If the condition expression is zero, the second statement 4 is executed.
 The else clause (3 and 4) is optional.
 Both 2 and 4 can also be statement blocks.